 1. Bread and Blood

-In Russian folklore, it was believed that a mixture of flour, and the blood of someone believed to be a vampire, could ward off potential danger.
-Baked into bread, the grotesque snack was said to ward off potential vampire attacks.
+In Russian folklore it is said that a mixture of flour and the blood of a person believed to be a vampire can ward off potential danger.
+Baked into bread the grotesque snack is said to protect against vampire attacks.
+If you can stomach it.

 2. A gross vampire deterrent

-As a defence against a female vampire, or ‘Mora’, people in Yugoslavia believed that rubbing themselves in strong-smelling substances like garlic, green nutshells, or cow dung found in a hawthorn bush, would deter the evil spirits.
+As a defence against a female vampire, or ‘Mora’, people in Yugoslavia believed that rubbing themselves in strong-smelling substances would deter evil spirits.
+Substances included the traditional garlic rub, green nutshells, or… cow dung found in a hawthorn bush.
+If I were you I’d stick with the garlic.

 3. How to kill a vampire

-In our modern age wooden stakes are depicted as the prime method of killing vampires, however, in ancient folklore, this wasn’t the case.
+In the modern age, wooden stakes are depicted as being the gold standard method to kill vampires.
+I mean, if Buffy uses them it must be true.
+However, in ancient folklore, this wasn’t the case.
 While vampires were staked in the heart, it was merely a means to keep them pinned to their coffins.
-If you’re looking to pick a fight with a vampire, traditional methods state you should decapitate them and stick their head between their feet so that they can’t find it.
+If you’re looking to pick a fight with a vampire, traditional methods state you should decapitate them, and then place their dismembered head between their feet, so that they can’t find it.

 4. No rest for the wicked